|

 1902

-was founded.
+lead to the founding of Fairbanks.
 Gold is still being mine there today.

 1903